The Importance of Double Tie Off Lanyards

 - Constant Attachment - A worker using this device can be constantly attached to an anchorage point.

-- Bypass of Obstructions - Since both legs of the double tie-off Y-lanyard are utilized, a worker can maneuver around obstacles easily without having to detached and risk falling.
+- Bypass of Obstructions - Since both legs of the double tie-off Y-lanyard are utilized, a worker can maneuver around obstacles easily without having to be detached and risk falling.

 Reminders on the Use of the Y Lanyard